Molecule to Organism

 The program integrates two themes: one at the “cell” level and the other at the “molecule” level.
 In the cell theme, we start with the cell and microbiology and proceed to the whole organism with the examination of structure/function relationships at all levels.
 In the molecular theme, we will examine organic chemistry, the nature of organic compounds and reactions and carry this theme into biochemistry and the fundamental chemical reactions of living systems.
 As the year progresses, the two themes continually merge through studies of cellular and molecular processes in molecular biology and neurobiology.

-Each aspect of the program will contain a significant laboratory component.
-On a weekly basis, students will be writing papers and maintaining laboratory notebooks.
+In fall quarter this program will be remotely taught; there will be no in-person instruction.
+Later in the year we hope to be able to do some in-person labs.
+However, this will depend on our ability to deliver effective hands-on learning activities, while ensuring the safety of everyone in our learning community.
+If we do hold labs, students should expect that on a weekly basis they will be writing papers and maintaining laboratory notebooks.
 All laboratory work, and approximately one half of the non-lecture time will be spent working in collaborative problem solving groups.
 Spring quarter will allow more flexibility for students who wish to take part of this program in conjunction with other work.

 This offering will prepare you for careers and advanced study in: